utilmeta/utype/docs/en/references/field.md

     views: int = Field(ge=0, default=0)
 ```

-For more complete constraint parameters and usage, you can refer to [Rule](/en/references/rule) directly.
-Field just declares the built-in constraints in Rule by instantiating the parameters.
+For more complete constraint parameters and usage, you can refer to [Rule API References](/references/rule) directly. `Field` just declares the built-in constraints in Rule by instantiating the parameters.

 !!! note
+	In common practice, if your constrants will be reused by many fields, it is recommended to use constrained type by inheriting `Rule`, otherwise you can declare them in the `Field`

-Field also provides shorthand for some common built-in constraint declarations, such as
+Field also provides shortcut for some common built-in constraint declarations, such as
-*  `round`: provides a `decimal_places=Lax(value)` shorthand for the Lax constraint of, which is used to directly use the Python `round()` method to preserve the corresponding decimal places of the data, such as
+* `round`: provides a `decimal_places=Lax(value)` shortcut, which is used to directly use the Python `round()` method to preserve the corresponding decimal places of the data, such as
 ```python
 from utype import Schema, Field